 Case in point: the Federal Trade Commission reported over 2.8 million cases of credit card fraud in the U.S. in 2021 alone.
 Earlier this year, the largest carding site operator said they would be retiring after allegedly selling 358$ million worth of stolen cards.

 The second reason eCommerce fraud is widespread among online shoplifters is that perpetrators are not easily seen.
 Unlike robbing people at gunpoint or breaking into someone’s store in broad daylight and risking being captured on camera, eCommerce fraudsters don’t need to engage with any human intermediary.
 All they need is to log into their laptop anywhere they deem fit and make their moves.
-Again, they can easily mask their identities with fantom emails and fake addresses.
+Again, they can easily mask their identities with fantom emails and add fake shipping address.

 The third cause of eCommerce fraud is when law enforcers are lax in punishing offenders.
 And it’s understandable why police forces in many countries don’t always prioritize payment fraud. eCommerce fraud does not always involve large sums of money.
 Plus, many fraudsters commit eCommerce fraud in other jurisdictions, making it hard for law enforcement to go after them.